-What does Bungle in the Jungle mean?
+What do you think Bungle in the Jungle means?

 Jethro Tull: Bungle in the Jungle Meaning